juarez9j/serverless-full-stack-apps-azure-sql/README.md

 ## Features

 This project features the following capabilities.
+Edited !!!!

 - azure-sql-database
 - github-actions